 - Your logbook collection period, from first scan to last scan should be no more than 12 months.
-Your triggered assessment must also be completed within this timeframe. - Learning must also take place in the real world, and we acknowledge that the FUSIC® DVT accreditation process, from registration to completion, may take time.
-Conversely, to combat skill fade and ensure appropriate development of knowledge and experience, these dates will be recorded and monitored closely by your trainer. - Applications to extend this logbook collection period will only be considered under exceptional circumstances, in which case you would contact the ICS learning team at least 4 weeks prior to the expiry of your 12-month scanning window to request an extension.
+Your triggered assessment must also be completed within this timeframe. - Learning must also take place in the real world, and we acknowledge that the FUSIC® Lung accreditation process, from registration to completion may take time.
+Conversely, to combat skill fade and ensure appropriate development of knowledge and experience, we advise that scan dates be recorded and monitored closely by your trainer. - Applications to extend this logbook collection period will only be considered under exceptional circumstances, in which case you should contact the ICS learning team at least 4 weeks prior to the expiry of your 12-month scanning window to request an extension.